or4nge19/ThermodynamicsLean/README.md

 *   `LY/Consequences.lean`: Formalizes the immediate consequences of the axioms and the Cancellation Law, such as the properties of strict accessibility.
 *   `LY/Entropy/Principle.lean`: Defines the abstract `EntropyFunction` structure.
 *   `LY/Entropy/Construction.lean`: Contains the main constructive proof of the existence and properties of a canonical entropy function.

-## Mapping Formalization to Source Material

-The components of this formalization can be traced to specific sections and theorems within the *Physics Reports* paper.

 #### **1. Axiomatic Framework** (`LY/Axioms.lean`)